Five Steps to Lean Startup Prioritization That Actually Work

 Talking with Nick and Ryan we realized that the problem was our process of creating and using the Hi-Lo, and not the people being actually honed in with themselves, and the place on the diagram their sticky-notes belong to.

 Our biggest mistake – and the one I’m sure everyone that tried the method did – was to create 2 axes from the get-go.

-We realized that by creating only one axis at a time we are going to have a fairly evenly distribution of items on the final diagram.
+We realized that by creating only one axis at a time we were going to have a fairly even distribution of items on the final diagram.

 Step 1: Create and name the OX axis and mark its middle point.

-Step 2: Start creating writing all items on sticky notes.
+Step 2: Start writing all items on sticky notes.